TeacakeTech/staticpatch-core/docs/gitlab.md

 You'll need the variables from the previous step.

-In "CI/CD" setting, add the following variables with "Expand variable reference" flag off:
+In "CI/CD" setting, add the following variable with "Expand variable reference" and "Protect variable" flags off:

-* `STATICPATCH_PREVIEW` - slug of the preview type you want to send previews to ("Protect variable" off)
+* `STATICPATCH_PREVIEW` - slug of the preview type you want to send previews to ("Visible")

 Change `.gitlab-ci.yml` to :